 To read more about these products visit WP Tasty’s official website.

 You can buy Tasty Pins for $29 and this is an investment that you will never regret.
 Here are a few reasons on

 Why Tasty Pins is recommended for hiding pins in WordPress

 - Hiding pins made easy– Hiding pins in blog posts using Tasty Pins is very similar to adding an image in your article in WordPress.
 All you have to do is upload the pin and it is that simple.

-- Force pinning hidden pins– This is an amaing feature which when enabled asks the people to share the hidden first than the one available on the page.
+- Force pinning hidden pins– This is an amazing feature which when enabled asks the people to share the hidden first than the one available on the page.

 - Custom Pinterest description– To add a pin description you need to insert

-- Add Pinterest Save button– When you install Tasty Pins it automatically adds hovering Pinterest Save button on images which encourages people to pin and this helps boost your sites reach on the platform.
+- Add Pinterest Save button– When you install Tasty Pins it automatically adds a hovering Pinterest Save button on images that encourages people to pin and this helps boost your sites reach on the platform.

 - Disable pinning of selected images– Not every image is meant to be pinned and to exclude those images you need this feature.
 Often this feature is implemented by manually adding

 data-pin-nopinattribute to the image.
 However, with Tasty Pins, you can disable pinning of selected images with just a click of a button.